cs3157-borowski/recitations/recitation_3/memorypointers.md

 ![hi](./MemoryLayout.png "Memory Layout Diagram")

-The stack grows downward while the program code, static variables, and heap variables are all at the bottom (0), sitting in that order (Check the diagram above).
+The stack grows downwards while the program code, static variables, and heap variables are all at the bottom (0), sitting in that order (Check the diagram above).
 This means that when functions are called, space for them is built up on the stack and then cleared as they complete.
 Imagine function calls being stacked on top of each other (but upside down) and then being popped off last to first as they return.
 The stack is a *temporary* storage space.

 The heap is where you dynamically allocate memory (using ``malloc()``) - it is a storage space that is not automatically managed like the stack.
 You use the heap if you want to manage how long something is stored in memory, which means you are responsible for clearing any space you allocate on the heap (using ``free()``).
 Also note that unlike the stack, the heap grows upwards (towards the stack).